sk-zk/NoisEvader/README.md

 NoisEvader is a FOSS recreation of the musical bullet hell game Soundodger+.

-Soundodger 2 actually happening after all has made this project kind of pointless, but I'll continue development anyway in case I come up with something interesting I can do with this in the future.
+With Soundodger 2 actually happening after all, this project is not all that interesting anymore, but I'll continue development anyway in case I come up with something I can do with this in the future.

 At the moment, the main goal is to accurately recreate level playback, including glitches / unintentional behavior such as error bullets or decimal spawners.
-There is also a 30fps mode for levels that require it (lasers work, but flicker a lot).
+There is also a 30fps mode for levels that require it ("lasers" work, but flicker a lot).

 ## Known issues
 The bigger ones, anyway:
-* The GUI is, uh, let's call it a work in progress.
+* The UI is, uh, well, it exists, I suppose.
 * Exclusive fullscreen causes all sorts of problems, especially under DirectX, so Borderless is recommended.
-* Soundodger+ appears to apply a seemingly random audio offset in every level.
-I don't know where that comes from or how to compensate for it, which means you're stuck with the audio offset for now.
+* Soundodger+ appears to apply a seemingly random audio offset to each audio file.
+I don't know where that comes from or how to compensate for it, which means you're stuck with the offset for now.
 * Timestep is a never-ending source of fun so replays don't really work all that well yet.
 * The Linux build has no AA.
 This will be fixed with the next MonoGame release.